-Atlanta Flying Disc Club Juniors is excited to announce that we will have programs for U20 & U17 players this summer!
+Atlanta Flying Disc Club Juniors is excited to announce that we will have programs for U20 & U17 players tin 2021!
 The program will be different from former programs, due to COVID-19.
 Please read details below and sign up to play!

 2021 tryouts are on and they’re free!
 Come check out AFDC Jrs.
 Youth Elite Ultimate free of charge (except for your required USA Ultimate membership).